pcox22/PortfolioWebsite/README.md

 ### A "Portfolio" Website to describe and express myself to potential employers.

 This website is currently being developed using Microsoft Visual Studio Code.
 It utilizies basic HTML and CSS until further progress is made.
+Project files are stored inside the "Port" folder (short for portfolio)